-3.2.3.3.1 Verification of NPI Number

-For Group Certificates issued to Covered Entities (CE) the LRA must verify that the Applicant provided NPI Number corresponds to the Applicant named in the Certificate application.
-The NPI Number is verified by using the NPI Registry that is available at https://npiregistry.cms.hhs.gov/, where the LRA will search by the Applicant provided NPI number and confirms that the individual's name returned in the NPI Registry search is that same as the Applicant named in the Certificate application.

-Authentication of Devices (i.e., routers, firewalls and Servers) may be named as Certificate subjects.
+- 3.2.3.3.1 Verification of NPI Number For Group Certificates issued to Covered Entities (CE) the LRA must verify that the Applicant provided NPI Number corresponds to the Applicant named in the Certificate application.
+The NPI Number is verified by using the NPI Registry that is available at https://npiregistry.cms.hhs.gov/, where the LRA will search by the Applicant provided NPI number and confirms that the individual's name returned in the Certificate application. - 3.2.3.4 Authentication of Devices (i.e., routers, firewalls and Servers) may be named as Certificate

+Devices subjects.
 IdenTrust Issues different types of Certificates for such Devices, with the type of Certificate being dependent on the type of Device.
 IdenTrust verifies the type of Device during I&A according to the Assurance Level of the Certificate applied for.
 By following such processes IdenTrust reduces the likelihood that the identifying information contained in the Certificate is misleading.